kaushik-somashekar/campaign_performance_analytics_dashboard/README.md

 ## Project Overview

-This project creates a realistic **Campaign Performance Analytics Dashboard** using digital marketing data across paid, owned, affiliate, and organic channels.
+This project is a **Campaign Performance Analytics Dashboard** using digital marketing data across paid, owned, affiliate, and organic channels.

 ---